C22-PS088/predict-api/README.md

 4. Go to __main.py__ edit the code in line 34, change '__sa-lindungi-image-bucket__' with the name of the bucket that you created in the previous step.
 5. Open terminal in the project directory, then run `pip install -r requirements.txt` to install the dependencies.
 6. Run the app using the command: `python main.py`.
-7. By default, the server will run in the localhost with the port 5000, open [http://localhost:5000](http://localhost:5000) to view it in your browser.
+7. By default, the server will run on the localhost with the port 5000, open [http://localhost:5000](http://localhost:5000) to view it in your browser.
 8. If it shows 'OK' then you have successfully run the predict api.
 9. The next step is to configure the backend API, you can find it in the __backend__ repository.